Aryan-768/StockUP/README.md

 # StockUP
-A Stock EDA dashboard using the ARIMA stat model
+A Stock EDA dashboard using the ARIMA statistics model

+to run the code kindly do npm run dev